kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. I was back to training in USIU with the football team, showed up for 3 of the 4 sessions and had a home-session where I tried Plyometrics exercises that I left me feeling nicely sore.
 2. I worked a whole lot more on Futtech than I had done in the previous weeks.
-3. Maintained my foundational routines despite the trip to anf from USIU.
+3. Maintained my foundational routines despite the trip to and from USIU.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. <b>Failure:</b> My lung capacity had me struggling during sprinting drills we had in Tuesday's football training session.<br />